 Your sense of humor, first of all.
 Business cards, if you have them, so you have a quick way of exchanging contact information with others at the workshop.
 If you’ve published a book, we encourage you to bring promotional flyers for the information table.

 What should I wear?

 Comfortable shoes, of course.
 The atmosphere of the workshop is very relaxed.
 Some attendees wear jeans, while others prefer a business casual look.
 It’s a whirlwind two-and-a-half days, so the key is being comfortable.
-The weather in Ohio can be unpredictable in the spring, so be sure to check the forecast in the days before you leave.
+The weather in Ohio can be unpredictable, so be sure to check the forecast in the days before you leave.